Bedroom Paint Colors & Mood

 This color may be a perfect application for a study or library!
 Purple is commonly utilized for areas such as bed and dining room accents.

-Blue House Paint Colors & How It Affects Mood
+Blue Bedroom Colors & How They Affect Mood

 Blue is one of the most natural of all colors.
 It is often a reminder of natural scenery such as the ocean, sky, and water reminiscent.
-Blue is a very calming color.
-It is said to help reduce blood pressure, slow respiration, and could help someone struggling with nightmares.
+Blue is also a very calming color, said to help reduce blood pressure, slow respiration, and could help someone struggling with nightmares.

 If suitable for your home, you may want to consider a bold look.
-Green may offer the bold but calm feeling that you desire.
-Painting your home’s interior may provide more than meets the eye.
+Green may offer the bold but calm feeling that you desire, but could also evoke more than what meets the eye.

 Green can offer an everlasting feeling of spritely energy and a sense of spring within kitchens, living rooms, bedrooms, and baths.
 In fact, green is the most common color that is associated with nature.
 When you consider the association between green and nature, it should be no surprise that green is regarded as a neutral color!